Tekki/sql-ledger/README.md

 # About this repo

 SQL-Ledger was developed until 2023 by [DWS Systems Inc.](https://sql-ledger.com).
-The `master` branch contains the original version from DWS.
+The `dws` branch contains the original version from DWS.
 It has version tags, so you can download a specific version back to 2.6.0 from October 1, 2005.

 The `full` branch, checked out by default, is based on the latest DWS version